astralord/RandLib/README.md

 :white_check_mark: - ok

-:warning: - numerically unstable and/or takes too much time
+:warning: - numerically unstable and/or can take too much time in some cases

 :x: - not yet implemented